MIT-LCP/Shakespeare-Method/README.md

 This notebook is used to tokenize, get collocations (ngrams), count vectorize the transfused and comparison concatenated notes.
 This one has to be run on something with a large amount of ram (like 109Gb or so).
 Use the 'large' AWS instance.
 Alternatively, one could truncate the number of features (terms) to run this on a laptop or smaller instance.

 We used an AWS (Amazon Web Services) EC2 memory-optimized instance (r4.8xlarge, 244GB memory, AMD64, Windows 10).
 The MIMIC database and POSTGRESQL must be accessible and the code in 1.0, 1.1, 1.2, should be run first to create the groups and deduplicate notes.
 The time to run the code was approximately 7.5 hours to create the groups, concatenate the notes into documents, and remove duplicate sections of text.
-We recommend only using an expensive/large instance for this step.
+We recommend using an expensive/large instance for only this step.
 All other steps can be done on a laptop with ~16 GB RAM.

-+ Saves as sparse matricies in pickle format (document-term matrix is broken up into 10 sections to make transfer back to a local computer or cheaper instance faster)
++ Saves as sparse matricies in pickle format (document-term matrix is broken up into 10 sections to make transfer back to a local computer or cheaper instance faster).
 + We recommend a transfer of the results (pickle files) to local computer or less expensive instance for further processing.

 **Input**